Updated April 15, 2023

-Introduction to Market penetration
+Introduction to Market Penetration

 As soon as a company enters a new market, it strives for market penetration.
-The main objective behind the market penetration strategy is to launch a product, enter the market as swiftly as possible and finally, capture a sizeable market share.
-Market penetration is also, sometimes used as a measure to know whether a product is doing well in the market or not.
+The main objective behind the market penetration strategy is to launch a product, enter the market as swiftly as possible, and, finally, capture a sizeable market share.
+Market penetration is also sometimes used as a measure to know whether a product is doing well in the market or not.

 Market Penetration tactics

-Knowing Risk and Growth
+6. Knowing Risk and Growth

-Create barriers to entry
+7. Create barriers to entry

-When it comes to adopting strategic options, it is crucial to leverage your business’s strengths in a correct and just manner.
+When adopting strategic options, you must leverage your business’s strengths correctly and justly.
 For example, by minimizing your variable costs, you can boost your sales and establish a barrier to entry for others.
-This is why many firms with superior technology and distinct processes are able to reduce variable costs and earn better gross margins per item sold.
-With a substantial share in the market and an efficient marketing process, your business could create a barrier to entry to prevent competitors from coming into your industry.
+This is why many firms with superior technology and distinct processes can reduce variable costs and earn better gross margins per item sold.
+With a substantial share in the market and an efficient marketing process, your business could create a barrier to entry to prevent competitors from entering your industry.

-Be unique and think differently
+8. Be unique and think differently

 Some actions you could consider to be unique are: